 The participants performed an 8-week supervised aerobic endurance exercise intervention program as described below.
-Individual training intensity was set at 80% of

-VO, peak determined before the intervention and kept constant throughout the training program.
-Insulin sensitivity was assessed after an overnight fast by 75g-OGTTs at baseline and 5 days after the last exercise bout (blood sampling at timepoints 0, 30, 60, 90, and 120 minutes after glucose intake); blood samples for clinical routine parameters were obtained before the glucose load.
-Subcutaneous adipose tissue and vastus lateralis muscle biopsies were taken 60 minutes after end of the OGTT before and after the 8-week intervention.
-Two additional adipose tissue and skeletal muscle biopsies, which were used in the present study for respirometry, were taken 60 minutes after the first and last ergometer exercise bout of the 8-week intervention.
-45 minutes before these exercise bouts, the participants had a standardized meal (1 bun, 20 g butter, 1 slice cheese, 150 g apple puree, water ad libitum).
+Individual training intensity was set at 80% of VO2peak determined before the intervention and kept constant throughout the training program.
+Insulin sensitivity was assessed after an overnight-fast by 75g-OGTT at baseline and 5 days after the last exercise bout (blood sampling at timepoints 0/30/60/90/120 min after glucose intake); blood samples for clinical routine parameters were obtained before the glucose load.
+Subcutaneous adipose tissue and vastus lateralis muscle biopsies were taken 60 min after end of the OGTT before and after the 8-week intervention.
+Two additional adipose tissue and skeletal muscle biopsies, which were used in the present study for respirometry, were taken 60 min after the first and last ergometer exercise bout of the 8-week intervention.
+45 min before these exercise bouts, the participants had a standardized meal (1 bun, 20 g butter, 1 slice cheese, 150 g apple puree, water ad libitum).

-Routine analysis and anthropometry
+Routine analysis and Anthropometry